A disappointing streak for South Fork real estate continued in the third quarter of 2019.

 Mr. Miller also noted that the average listing discount — the difference between the last asking price and the final sales price — was 12.3 percent.
 “It’s not a record, but it’s the highest we’ve seen since the first quarter of 18,” he said.

 The inventory of single-family homes and condominiums on the market in the Hamptons was 2,571 at the end of the third quarter of 2019, up 76.9 percent from a year prior, according to the Elliman Report.
 The months of supply — the number of months it would take to sell everything currently on the market, based on the current pace of sales — rose to 19.2, up 108.7 percent.

 According to Miller Samuel, the months of supply in the Hamptons residential market peaked at nearly 35 in the first quarter of 2009, at the height of the housing crisis.

 A seller’s market typically has fewer than six months of supply while a buyer’s market has more.
 However, that six-month figure doesn’t necessarily hold true in a second-home luxury market such as the Hamptons.
-In fact, in the last 10 years the months of supply dipped below six months only in the fourth quarter of 2012.
+In fact, in the last 10 years the months of supply only dipped below six months in the fourth quarter of 2012.

 According to the Elliman Report for Long Island, which excludes the North and South Forks, the months of supply in that region is 4.7, up 11.9 percent from the third quarter of 2018.
 Inventory is 13,244, up 13.7 percent, and the median sales price is $469,000, up 4.2 percent.